 Feline Eye Infections – Natural Treatments Can Help!

-Eye infections are very common in cats, especially among kittens.
-Their immune systems aren’t fully developed yet, so they’re extremely susceptible to them.
+Feline eye infections are very common, especially among kittens, because their immune systems aren’t fully developed yet, so they’re extremely susceptible to them.
 If left untreated, the kitten’s eyeball can swell, causing permanent damage, and even blindness.

 Symptoms of Eye Infections in Cats

 - Watery or greenish-yellow discharge from the eyes